mohdmojammil3/Flower_Variant_Classification/README.md

 # Flower Variant Classification
-This project is aimed at predicting flower variants based on several features.
-The model utilized for prediction is RandomForestClassifier.
+This project is aimed at predicting flower variants based on several features such as petal length, petal width, sepal length, and sepal width.
+The model utilized for prediction is RandomForestClassifier, which is known for its robustness and accuracy.

+# Features Used:

+* Petal Length: Length of the petal in centimeters.
+* Petal Width: Width of the petal in centimeters.
+* Sepal Length: Length of the sepal in centimeters.
+* Sepal Width: Width of the sepal in centimeters.

+# Dataset:
+The dataset consists of multiple flower samples, each labeled with its variant.
+Data is split into training and testing sets to evaluate model performance.

+# Preprocessing:
+* Handling missing values.
+* Encoding categorical variables.
+* Normalizing/standardizing numerical features.

+* Model:
+RandomForestClassifier: A versatile and widely-used ensemble learning method that constructs multiple decision trees and merges them to get a more accurate and stable prediction.

 # Table of Contents